basho/basho_docs/source/languages/en/riak/ops/advanced/backends/bitcask.md

 that provides an API for storing and retrieving key/value data using log-structured hash tables that provide very fast access.
-The [design](http://downloads.basho.com/papers/bitcask-intro.pdf) of Bitcask was inspired, in part, by log-structured file systems and log file merging.
+The [design](http://downloads.basho.com/papers/bitcask-intro.pdf) of Bitcask was inspired, in part, by log-structured filesystems and log file merging.

 ## Bitcask's Strengths